 Read on to learn about your Medicare options in Wyoming.

-Medicare is made up of several different parts.
+Medicare is made up of several different parts, and you have some different cover options to choose from.

 Parts A and B are the ones you can get directly from the federal government.
 These parts are what’s known as original Medicare.